cloin/snow-demo-setup/eda/README.md

 # Event-Driven Ansible example

-This directory contains a source plugin (`new_records.py`) for Event-Drive Ansible (EDA) along with a rulebook and playbook to execute.
+This directory contains an example source plugin (`new_records.py`) for Event-Drive Ansible (EDA) along with a rulebook and playbook to execute.
 The source plugin accepts arguments for username, password, ServiceNow instance and table (the table you want to watch for new records being created).

 - To test the script independently, first set environment variables for `SN_HOST`, `SN_USERNAME`, `SN_PASSWORD` and `SN_TABLE` and run:
 ~~~